AwesomenessXP/clarifying-react-agent/README.md

 - ✅ Add a max recursion limit
 - ✅ Save all states in a global list
 - ✅ Create compile() and validate the structure of the directed graph
+- ✅ Wrap tools in ToolNode and
+    ✅ Parse each param's description from the docstring ✅ Add the description to the args schema per param

 ### ☐ TODO

-- ☐ Wrap tools in ToolNode and add to_node obj to Message class for sending tool messages ☐ Parse each param's description from the docstring ☐ Add the description to the args schema per param
+- add to_node obj to Message class for sending tool messages
 - ☐ Begin integrating OpenAI API for agent
 - ☐ Test failure / retries